Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/use-dbt-copilot.md

 - [Generate SQL expressions](#generate-and-build-models) directly within in the Visual Editor operators.
 - [Build your visual models](#build-your-visual-models) using natural language prompts

-Before you being, make sure you can access the [Visual Editor](/docs/cloud/use-visual-editor#access-visual-editor).
+Before you begin, make sure you can access the [Visual Editor](/docs/cloud/use-visual-editor#access-visual-editor).

 <CopilotVE/>